-We're a not-for-profit organisation that prioritises local food, direct trade with farmers and community-scale food chains.
+We're a not-for-profit organisation that prioritises local food, direct trade with farmers and short supply chains.
 Crop Drop is run by Haringey residents and only deliver our service in Haringey.
-We keep costs down for customers, give farmers a fair price and plough our profits back into supporting sustainable agriculture and urban growing.
+We keep costs down for customers, while giving farmers a fair price and any profits are ploughed back into supporting sustainable agriculture and urban growing.

-Alongside our sister box schemes across the UK, the Better Food Traders, we're creating a national network of community-scale box schemes that are changing the food system from the grassroots, helping to create an alternitive system that is resilient, farmer-friendly and fit for a zero-carbon future
+Alongside our sister box schemes across the UK, the Better Food Traders, we're creating a national network of community-scale box schemes that are changing the food system from the grassroots, helping to create an alternative system that is resilient, farmer-friendly and fit for a zero-carbon future